 This unselfish act of love runs deep within them, and these adoptive parents many times adopt several children; not just one.

-If there is a genetic disease that runs in one’s family, they may decide that adoption makes the most sense as not to pass down an undesired medical disorder to their offspring.
+If there is a genetic disease that runs in one’s family, they may decide that adoption makes the most sense so as not to pass down an undesired medical disorder to their offspring.

 Perhaps there is a family with all girls, and they wish for a boy.
 Adoption would give them the ability to grow their family knowing their next child will be the gender they so desperately wish for.